rajagopal28/pricing-engine-go/README.md

 ## Learning
 - I have mostly worked on OO programming languages like Java and C++, working on a pure functional language like GoLang is really a fun challenge.
-I learned a lot from the functional perspective and some minute data handling and code structuring thag enabled proper control of data flow.
+I learned a lot from the functional perspective and some minute data handling and code structuring that enabled proper control of data flow.
 - Generalisation and Specialisation of certain aspects like ConfigFetcher and FactoMapper was really interesting learning as well.
 Applying delegated single responsibility helped a lot with a granular scoped testing and also helped in plugging in and toggle for tests such that the behaviour can be changed at different layers according, kind of similar to DependencyInjection and InversionOfControl aspects in pure Object Oriented languages
+- It was really exciting to use OO patterns in a functional programming language like Go.
+The code looked really clean on brining in the Chain of Commands approach in combination with Strategy pattern that typically revolved around the Function as a datatype concept.

 ## Setting up the environment
 This application is purely build on goLang.
 To run this application in your local you need to follow the below steps